Table of Contents[Hide][Show]

 - 1 tsp xanthan gum (where to find)

-The best way to figure out what combination of gluten free flours you like best is to experiment!
-Hopefully, these guidelines plus the easy gluten free flour mix substitutions suggested above will get you well on your way to years of successful gluten free baking.
+The best way to figure out what combination of gluten-free flours you like best is to experiment!
+Hopefully, these guidelines plus the DIY gluten-free flour substitutions suggested above depending on the baked good you are making get you well on your way to years of successful gluten-free baking.